Track-01: General Gynecology

 Track-02: Geriatric Gynaecology

 Geriatric gynecology specializes in addressing the unique reproductive health needs of women aged 65 and older.
 It focuses on managing menopausal symptoms, pelvic floor disorders, urinary incontinence, and pelvic organ prolapse in older women.
-Geriatric gynecologists provide preventive care through screenings for cervical cancer, breast cancer, and osteoporosis, along with counseling on healthy lifestyle habits.
-They offer personalized treatment options tailored to each patient's needs, collaborating with other healthcare providers to ensure comprehensive care.
+Geriatric gynecologists provide preventive care through screenings for cervical cancer, breast cancer, and osteoporosis, along with counseling on healthy lifestyle habits..
 Geriatric gynecology aims to enhance the quality of life and promote the overall well-being of older women as they navigate through the aging process.

 Track-03: Gestational Diabetes